PolygonJaipur/BUIDL-IRL/frontend/README.md

 ### 4. Working on main page

-- First we will import the different components for main page
+- First we will import the different components in pages/index.js

 ```
 import TokenBal from "@/components/Modal/TokenBal";